cullyn-inverba/cullyn-inverba/bi-463/README.md

 - Supplemental texts:
   - [Purves &mdash; Neuroscience (6th ed.)](https://1lib.us/book/5481039/fb91d9)
   - [Kandel &mdash; Principles of Neural Science (5th ed.) ](https://1lib.us/book/2477222/4a05ed)

+- I happened to read Kandel's text last summer.
+I have some [notes](neural-science-notes.pdf) from that time, but they are pretty shallow considering the content covered.
+Lots of mistakes probably, and not a good representation of what my notes currently look like.

 ## **Weekly Schedule**